 Nanoscale Dielectric Measurement Systems

-[ Assistant Professor ] Yoshiomi Hiranaga
+[ Associate Professor ] Yoshiomi Hiranaga

 The aim and target of the dielectric nano-devices laboratory are developing the research on the dielectric measurement of electronic materials using nano-technologies and applying its fruits to high-performance next generation electronic devices.
 It is also very important aim of our laboratory to bring up leaders of the next generation by cultivating young researchers and students through the research activities.